-Where possible, pre-book or hail a taxi from reputable taxi companies to ensure they use meters.
+Use reputable taxi companies that are use meters.
 Private taxis may refuse to use a meter and you may be overcharged.
-Taxis can be hailed in the street or found at taxi ranks.
-Look for the company logo before getting in.
-Taxis booked over the phone are usually a cheaper rate.
-Tips are paid at your discretion.
+Look for the company logo before getting in Tips are paid at your discretion.
 Uber and CITYBEE car booking service are also available in Vilnius, Kaunas and Klaipeda.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Lithuania.

 You're subject to local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.